 A Few Notes

-The "History Pages" (upper left column), generally proceed downward from larger to smaller geographic areas, offering classified sets of links to information and additional web pages on major local history subtopics and themes, relating to the geographic area covered.
+← The "History Pages" (upper left column), generally proceeds downwardn from the state to local level.
+They offer classified links to information on a variety of topics, as well as links to web pages on additional major local history subtopics and themes, related to the geographic area that you've chosen.

-The basic geographic web pages, and their subsidiary web pages generally include full-text, searchable classic histories, public documents-in-collection, occasional genealogies, digitized material from our collections, or providing links to local history works in other attributed collections, and related Patchogue-Medford Library Catalog and Vertical File samplers.
+The basic geographic web pages, and their subsidiary web pages generally include full-text, searchable classic histories, collections of public documents, occasional genealogical works (e.g., records of births, marriages, deaths), digitized material from PML collections, or providing links to local history works in other attributed collections, and related Patchogue-Medford Library Catalog and Vertical File samplers.

 See also the following: